rak-phillip/remuda/README.md

   the wildcard record pointed at the target cluster's ingress — the same arrangement, without the dependency on a third party's DNS.

-### remuda-controller (optional)
+### remuda-controller

+`controller/` is a small Go controller on the management cluster, and from 0.2.0 it is **required** rather than an optimisation.
+It does two jobs.

+It **builds environments**.
+The extension writes one `Environment` custom resource and the controller resolves and provisions it, which is also what makes Remuda scriptable — the same resource can be created with `kubectl` or over Rancher's API, so a CI job or an agent can stand an environment up from a pull request.
+See `controller/README.md`.

-`controller/` is a small Go controller that removes that condition, reconciling every hop on the management cluster whether or not anyone is looking.
-It writes EndpointSlices and nothing else — the split is that **the UI discovers topology once at create; the controller refreshes addresses forever** — and it reads downstream node addresses from `nodes.management.cattle.io`, so it needs no downstream credentials.
+It **keeps the cross-cluster hop pointing at current addresses**, reconciling every hop whether or not anyone is looking.
+That is the condition described above: the split is that **the UI discovers topology once at create; the controller refreshes addresses forever**.
+It reads downstream node addresses from `nodes.management.cattle.io`, so it needs no downstream credentials.

-It ships as its own chart, separate from the UIPlugin chart, because that one is regenerated from an upstream template on every publish and cannot carry extra templates:
+It ships as its own chart, separate from the UIPlugin chart, because that one is regenerated from an upstream template on every publish and cannot carry extra templates.
+Install it from the same repository as the extension — see [Installing](#installing) — or from a checkout:

 ```bash
 helm install remuda-controller ./deploy/chart/remuda-controller -n cattle-remuda-system --create-namespace
 ```

-Everything works without it; the hop is simply repaired only while a detail page is in the foreground.
-See `controller/README.md`.
+Environments created by an older version keep working without it: they are managed from the browser as they always were, and stay startable, stoppable and deletable.
+Only new environments need it.

 ## Resource cost